BrendanCReidy/BrendanCReidy.github.io/planet_exploration.md

 :-------------------------:|:-------------------------:
 ![](https://lh3.googleusercontent.com/ND0W-JeFT6HcB10--Ykv-KfHH0GJ0QJ1VI7hVjNfWmyPSXcxT8esxeHcWCrU7HndRkQ=w2400)  |  ![](https://lh3.googleusercontent.com/KIcUs1sP5ocpqyJqvRN7sQ_N8GmBq4QrWojtZcZd07RIQlp0ffTMGeTGDUf2nfj9wgs=w2400)

 As you can see from the above examples, the control method on the right feels much more natural and looks way better.
-Small design choices like this are littered all throughout game development and can require a deep understanding of vector-math, linear algebra, and physics.
+Small design choices like this are littered all throughout game development and can require a deep understanding of vector-math, linear algebra, and physics to achieve the desired look/feel.

 ### Section 2: Procedural Planet Generation: